-The boundary currently includes approximately 34 lodging business.
-Please see the map below.
-A more detailed description of the boundaries can be found on the next page.
+The boundaries currently include approximately 34 lodging businesses.
+Please see the map on the following pages.
+To view the map in its entirety, line up the letters on the edges of each portion of the map.
 A complete listing of lodging businesses within the proposed SYVTBID can be found on Appendix 2 of this Plan.